pulumi/pulumi-hugo/themes/default/content/blog/ms-teams-integration/index.md

 Pulumi Microsft Teams notifications enable central visibility for your team.
 In addition to getting the notification of a successful or failed update, you will have links to take you directly to the stack and directly to the update itself.
 You can see what Pulumi operation was being run, which user initiated it and the number of resouces changed and unaffected.
 All of this information in one place lets you spend less time context switching and more time collaborating.

-### Setting up the Slack Integration
+### Setting up the Microsoft Teams Integration

 Before today Pulumi customers used Pulumi Cloud Webhooks to set up generic JSON webhooks.
 When events occur, we send a HTTP POST request to any registered listeners.
 Webhooks can then be used to send notifications to an app (like Microsoft Teams), start running automated tests, or even to update another stack!
-We have now built support for Microsft Teams formatted webhooks, which allow you to quickly enable notifications about your Pulumi stacks and organizations into your Microsft Teams workspace by simply providing a [incoming webhook URL](TODO).
+We have now built support for Microsft Teams formatted webhooks, which allow you to quickly enable notifications about your Pulumi stacks and organizations into your Microsft Teams workspace by simply providing a [incoming webhook URL](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook).

-TODO: You can either create your own Slack app (or use an existing one you may already have installed in your workspace) or you can use the link below to quickly get started with a predefined Slack app manifest.

-{{< blog/cta-button "Create a Slack app from manifest" "https://api.slack.com/apps?new_app=1&manifest_yaml=display_information%3A%0A%20%20name%3A%20pulumi-slack-notifications%0A%20%20description%3A%20Funnel%20Pulumi%20webhooks%20to%20Slack%0A%20%20background_color%3A%20%22%238a3391%22%0Afeatures%3A%0A%20%20bot_user%3A%0A%20%20%20%20display_name%3A%20pulumi-slack-notifications%0A%20%20%20%20always_online%3A%20false%0Aoauth_config%3A%0A%20%20scopes%3A%0A%20%20%20%20bot%3A%0A%20%20%20%20%20%20-%20incoming-webhook%0Asettings%3A%0A%20%20org_deploy_enabled%3A%20false%0A%20%20socket_mode_enabled%3A%20false%0A%20%20token_rotation_enabled%3A%20false" "_blank" >}}

-By following these steps, which can also be found in [our webhooks documentation](/docs/pulumi-cloud/webhooks), in a few clicks you will have a Slack incoming webhook URL which you can use to set up a webhook in [Pulumi Cloud](https://app.pulumi.com), as shown in the GIF below.
+By following these steps, which can also be found in [our webhooks documentation](/docs/pulumi-cloud/webhooks), in a few clicks you will have a Microsoft Teams incoming webhook URL which you can use to set up a webhook in [Pulumi Cloud](https://app.pulumi.com), as shown in the GIF below.

 ![Setting it up in the UI](webhooks_2.gif)